NxPKG/khulnasoft-docs/content/analytics/graphql-api/getting-started/authentication/api-token-auth.md

 # Configure an Analytics API token

-Cloudflare recommends API tokens as the preferred authentication method with Cloudflare APIs.
+Khulnasoft recommends API tokens as the preferred authentication method with Khulnasoft APIs.
 This article walks through creating API tokens for authentication to the GraphQL Analytics API.

 For more details on API tokens and the full range of supported options, refer to [Creating API tokens](/fundamentals/api/get-started/create-token/).